 It was tedious for the first few months trying to come up with a name, image and goal for the brand, but one day the name literally just came to me.
 The word Diaspora encompasses every displaced African individual outside of Africa, and what I believe makes us distinct are our fabrics, our “design’ if you will; that’s the one thing that connects and allows the world to see one’s history whether you live in north America, Asia, Africa, South America, Europe etc. Design of a Diaspora, as a coined name just made sense from that point on!
 We are who we are, and this is what makes us who we are.

-I believe African fashion IS the future, but I also believe it has been the past and is the present.
+but I also believe it has been the past and is the present.
 So many unforgettable, notable, beautiful influences have derived from African History/Fashion that it’s hard to overlook its nuanced influence over western culture and style.
 I believe African fashion will further ascend into the fashion buy viagra canada world and many power house names will develop to rival some of the top giants we see in magazines today.
 Design of a Diaspora is not simply a clothing line; it’s a cultural experience.
 So for other designers to be able to put their stamp on the map makes me cheerful, because that’s one more person introducing the world to something great.

 Who are some of your favorite African designers?